projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 In the following steps, you will configure GRUB on the target system.

 #.
-On the target, find the root file system (rootfs) device name by using the
+On the target, find the root filesystem (rootfs) device name by using the
    ``lsblk`` command:

    .. code-block:: console